-Offering a first-person perspective of the often complex decision-making process of implementing a new technology in a health care system, the Aiken Fellowship will provide students with collaborative, hands-on training to prepare for the next generation of medical devices and patient care.
+Offering a first-person perspective of the often complex decision-making process of implementing a new technology in a health care system, the Hansen Fellowship will provide students with collaborative, hands-on training to prepare for the next generation of medical devices and patient care.

 A critical component to medical device development is determining the value a proposed solution will have in the market.
 As there are many stakeholders involved, including but not limited to hospitals, insurance companies, providers, and patients, determining whether a novel medical technology should be adapted in providing care is a complex process.
 This information, however, is critical for a hospital to determine whether a product is worth acquiring, and therefore critical for a medical device company to determine whether a product is worth developing.